Policies and Procedures

 The following is a brief summary of MAPLE procedures.
 For a more thorough explanation the applicable section of the Constitution or Bylaws has been referenced.

 All Massachusetts clubs must affiliate with Mass Youth prior to being allowed to play and all adults must fill out a CORI form.
-Check their website, www.mayouthsoccer.com for the appropriate procedures.
+Check their website, www.mayouthsoccer.org, for the new adult registration procedures.

 Out of State clubs must submit to Mass Youth proof from their home state that they have completed the above.